NYAN-x-CAT/AsyncRAT-C-Sharp/README.md

 # Included projects
 ##### This project includes the following
+- Plugin system to send and receive commands
 - Access terminal for controlling clients
 - Configurable client manageable via Terminal
 - Log server recording all significant events